Find and Use Materials

 - Archival recordings of Northwestern performances since 2006 are available to the Northwestern community via the AV Repository.
 You must sign in with your netID and password to access these recordings.
 For recordings prior to 2006, contact Greg MacAyeal, Music Library Curator at email@example.com.

 Monument scores and collected editions (M2s and M3s)

-Use of these materials vary by audience: Undergraduates, staff and guests cannot check out these materials.
-Faculty and graduate students can borrow them for up to three days.
+Use of these materials vary by audience: students, staff and guests cannot check out these materials.
+Faculty can borrow them for up to three days.